dair-ai/AI-Product-Index/README.md

 # AI Product Index
 A community-curated index to track and discover awesome AI-powered products.
 This isn't meant to be exhaustive, it's mostly based on our research.

-*Feel free to open a PR to index other missing AI-powered products.*
+*Feel free to open a PR to index other missing AI-powered products.
+We define products as those that are built on top of AI.*

 ## Art & Creativity